Ester: Reduction

 Compared to ketones and aldehydes, esters are relatively resistant to reduction.
 The introduction of catalytic hydrogenation in the early part of the 20th century was a breakthrough; esters of fatty acids are hydrogenated to fatty alcohols.

 A typical catalyst is copper chromite.
 Prior to the development of catalytic hydrogenation, esters were reduced on a large scale using the Bouveault–Blanc reduction.
 This method, which is largely obsolete, uses sodium in the presence of proton sources.

 Especially for fine chemical syntheses, lithium aluminium hydride is used to reduce esters to two primary alcohols.
 The related reagent sodium borohydride is slow in this reaction.
 DIBAH reduces esters to aldehydes.

 Direct reduction to give the corresponding ether is difficult as the intermediate hemiacetal tends to decompose to give an alcohol and an aldehyde (which is rapidly reduced to give a second alcohol).
 The reaction can be achieved using triethylsilane with a variety of Lewis acids.

 Claisen condensation and related reactions

+Esters can undergo a variety of reactions with carbon nucleophiles.
+They react with an excess of a Grignard reagent to give tertiary alcohols.
+Esters also react readily with enolates.
+In the Claisen condensation, an enolate of one ester (1) will attack the carbonyl group of another ester (2) to give tetrahedral intermediate 3.
+The intermediate collapses, forcing out an alkoxide (R'O−) and producing β-keto ester 4.

+Crossed Claisen condensations, in which the enolate and nucleophile are different esters, are also possible.
+An intramolecular Claisen condensation is called a Dieckmann condensation or Dieckmann cyclization, since it can be used to form rings.
+Esters can also undergo condensations with ketone and aldehyde enolates to give β-dicarbonyl compounds.
+A specific example of this is the Baker–Venkataraman rearrangement, in which an aromatic ortho-acyloxy ketone undergoes an intramolecular nucleophilic acyl substitution and subsequent rearrangement to form an aromatic β-diketone.
+The Chan rearrangement is another example of a rearrangement resulting from an intramolecular nucleophilic acyl substitution reaction.